 - The Difference Between Industrial, Retail and Commercial Real Estate

 - 5 Ways to Prepare Your Business For Winter Weather

 Philanthropy Boosts Staff Engagement

-Even if you have just opened a business and you have a small staff, they can easily feel like they are part of something bigger if they are invited to take part in bettering their community in some way.
-Staff retention and motivation rises exponentially when a business is committed, so do count on your employees’ output when it comes to selecting a charity, holding fundraising events, and increasing awareness of your philanthropic efforts.
+Even if you have just opened a business and you have a small staff, they can easily feel like they are part of something bigger if they are invited to better their community in some way. rise exponentially when a business is committed, so do count on your employees’ output when it comes to selecting a charity, holding fundraising events, and increasing awareness of your philanthropic efforts.

 Boosting Brand Awareness

-Fundraising events offer a great opportunity for you to publish your logo on posters, free T-shirts, pens, etc. and to let people know more about the passion that drives your company.
-In the early stages of business, you may not be able to afford expensive advertising campaigns, so charity events are an excellent way to reach a wider audience within your community.
+Fundraising events offer a great opportunity for you to publish your logo on posters, free T-shirts, pens, etc., and to let people know more about .
+In the early stages of business, you may not afford expensive advertising campaigns, so charity events are an excellent way to audience within your community.

-Some of the most important priorities for new business include hiring and retaining talented staff, building brand awareness, and networking.
-Charity is an excellent way to help achieve all these goals, since it helps keep your internal and external clients happy, and offers you the chance to meet innovative people in your area who share your passion for making a real difference through business.
+Some of the most important priorities for new businesses include hiring and retaining talented staff, building brand awareness, and networking.
+Charity is an excellent way to help achieve all these goals.
+It helps keep your internal and external clients happy and offers you the chance to meet innovative people in your area who share your passion for making a real difference through business.